CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk4.md

 viz = false

 +++
 Week 2 of my collection of interesting things happening around Civic Tech, Open Data and Open Government.
+Still working on the right formats, length and time frame.
+If you have suggestions please get in touch, would love to know your opinion.

 ## Visualizations